 In the second week of the semester I will offer a chance to "test out" of part of the class.
-Essentially I believe that students who have experience in this subject should have the opportunity to demonstrate that knowledge and forego in-class instruction.
-All students who try this are expected to do the same 8 tests as their in-class classmates and earn at least a 90 on each.
-In addition, I would encourage everyone to consider the alternative benefits of simply relaxing, remaining in class, and interacting with your fellow students.
+Essentially I believe that students who have prior experience in this subject should have the opportunity to demonstrate that knowledge and skip some in-class instruction.
+All students who try this are expected to do the same 8 quizzes and tests as their in-class classmates and earn at least a 90 on each.
+However, I would also encourage everyone to consider the alternative benefits of simply relaxing, remaining in class, and interacting with your fellow students. \odot